First 7 Days With a Rescue Dog: What to Expect

 If you have a cat, then I suggest keeping the introduction on the cat’s terms.
 Using a baby gate to give the cat a space to escape if desired.

 Remember, your new dog may have never seen or experienced things you take for granted.
-Stairs, TV, kids, bicycles, etc. can all be strange to a new dog.
+Stairs, TV, kids, bicycles, can all be strange to a new dog.

 It’s important to keep all this in mind when introducing and exposing your dog to new experiences.